fazzatti/oi-fifo-soroban-demos/playground/classic-asset-wrapper/README.md

 As this repository grows over time, the objective is to share different use cases and approaches on how to implement and use the Classic Asset wrapper.
 See the following subsections for specifics of these use cases.

-## Asset Controller
+## Probation

 **Type:** Hard Wrapper
-**Directory:** `contracts/asset-controlle`
+**Directory:**

+- Asset Controller: `contracts/probation`
+- Enforced Classic Wrapper: `contracts/enforced-wrapper`

-The Asset Controller use case implements specific rules to an asset.
+The Probation use case implements specific rules to an asset.
 These apply a probation period during which users will have limits enforced upon to their transactions.

 ## Features